4 Sustainable Marketing Examples and Why They Work

 As the earth’s temperatures continue to rise, so does the consumer demand for eco-friendly products and ethical business practices.
-If you want to compete in today’s market, using good sustainable marketing practices to show the world what your company is doing to positively impact people and the planet is imperative.
+If you want to compete in this market, using good sustainable marketing strategies to show the world what your company is doing to positively impact people and the planet is imperative.

-Crafting your sustainability message is easier said than done.
-You have to combine the right ingredients in the right combination so that you convey your sustainability mission while reinforcing your brand in an authentic way that resonates with your customers.
+Crafting sustainability messages is often easier said than done.
+You have to combine the right ingredients in the right combination so that you convey your brand's commitment to sustainability initiatives while authentically reinforcing your brand in a way that resonates with your customers.

-That’s a big undertaking, so let’s take it one bite at a time.
-First, analyze the sustainable marketing efforts of other companies.
-What brands are doing it well?
-What do the sustainability efforts of your competitors look like?
+That's a big undertaking, so let's take it one bit at a time.
+First, analyze other companies' sustainable marketing strategies.
+What brands do it well?
+What do your competitors' sustainability efforts look like?

 1. Apple®: Amplifying Your Eco Voice

 Apple carefully selects the words it does choose to feature on this page.
-For example, connecting the word “fight” to “every voice matters” speaks to the egalitarian, social justice warrior within us who wants to be heard and wants everyone else to be heard as well.
+Earlier versions of this page used more activist language: words like “fight” and phrases like, “every voice matters.”
+These speak to readers as egalitarian, social justice warriors who wants to be heard and wants everyone else to be heard as well.

-Considering that the company literally allows us to be heard by making one of the most popular communication devices on the planet, this message is an authentic, powerful way to connect its brand to the sustainability movement.
+Considering that the company literally allows us to be heard by making one of the most popular communication devices on the planet, this message is an authentic invitation for people to join their sustainability efforts by being part of the solution through, by implication, buying their products.
+It's a savvy move.

 2. Lego®: Building Trust and a Sustainable Future

-lego sustainable marketing exampleAs soon as you land on Lego’s sustainability page, you’re greeted by the image of a treehouse made of Lego.
-This isn’t just cool.
-It ties the idea of sustainability and Lego together in a vivid, inextricable way.
-Their powerful mission statement appears just below the image:
+Screenshot 2024-06-11 at 9.12.12 AMAs soon as you land on Lego’s sustainability page, you’re greeted by the image of a child at play.
+Their mission statement appears just below:

 A beautiful cake is dependent on all of the ingredients that went into it, so let’s look at each piece of this statement to see why it has so much power.

 Manufacturers create a large source of the world’s greenhouse gas emissions.
-Lego is taking responsibility without using the word “responsibility.”
-Instead, they use the word “play,” which is a more appropriate word for a toy manufacturer.
+Lego is taking responsibility without using the word 'responsibility.'
+Instead, they use the word “play,” an apt choice for a toy manufacturer.

-Part 3: “...and making a positive impact on the planet our children will inherit.”
+Part 3: “...create a positive impact on society and the planet, which children will inherit.

 They don’t just stop at helping the planet.
 They pull on our heartstrings by mentioning children and make you feel like a complete jerk if you don’t care what kind of mess you might leave behind for them and all of their descendants.
-Since Lego is a toy manufacturer, it also reinforces the brand.
+Since Lego is a toy manufacturer, it also reinforces the brand by circling back to children at the end of the .

-Wow.
-This is well-crafted sustainable marketing.
+This is a well-crafted example of sustainable marketing.
 And that’s only one section of the page!

 3. Patagonia®: Making a Positive Impact on the Planet